phalcon/documentation/docs/tutorial-basic.md

 <a href="/signup">Sign Up Here!</a>
 ```

-To generate the link for the `<a>` tag, we use the [Phalcon\Html\TagFactory][html-tagfactory] component.
-This is a utility class that offers an easy way to build HTML tags with framework conventions in mind.
-This class is also a service registered in the Dependency Injector, so we can use `$this->tag` to access its functionality.
+To generate the tag we use the class `Phalcon\Tag`.
+This is a utility class that allows us to build HTML tags with framework conventions in mind.
+As this class is also a service registered in the DI we use `$this->tag` to access it.

-!!! info "NOTE"

-    `Phalcon\Html\TagFactory` is already registered in the DI container since we have used the `Phalcon\Di\FactoryDefault` container.
-If you registered all the services on your own, you will need to register this component in your container to make it available in your application.
+A more detailed article regarding HTML generation [can be found here](tag.md).

 ![](assets/images/content/tutorial-basic-2.png)

-And the Signup controller is (`app/controllers/SignupController.php`):
+Here is the Signup controller (`app/controllers/SignupController.php`):

 `app/controllers/SignupController.php`
 ```php